SheffieldSwift/Materials/18.08.15/Matthew Spear/Article/README.md

 ![Sketch](./Images/Sketch.png)

-An alternative to Photoshop with a strong focus on UI design, recently become very popular in the design community and is a fraction of the price of anything Adobe makes!
+An alternative to Photoshop with a strong focus on UI design, it has become increasingly popular in the design community and is a fraction of the price of anything Adobe makes!

 Students - 50% discount under educational licence, well worth it.